ptgott/one-newsletter/ROADMAP.md

 1. Make it easier to test configurations locally.

-   - Add a `-test` flag that combines `-oneoff` and `-noemail`.
    - For `-test`, don't include verbose logs.
    - For `-oneoff` and `-noemail` operations, don't touch the data directory
    - For `-test`, only read the `link_sources` part of the config.

 1. Don't include verbose logs for `oneoff` operations.

-1. Deprecate manual newsletter configuration (i.e., where you need to specify the link container, caption selector, and link selector).

 1. Find an alternative to static passwords stored in the config file.